randomir/envie/README.rst

 Change/activate environment
 ...........................

-Use ``chenv`` to activate the closest environment, tree-wise.
+Use ``envie`` (base command), or the explicit ``chenv`` to activate the closest environment, tree-wise.
 We first look down the tree, then up the tree.
 If a single Python environment is found, it's automatically activated.
 In case the multiple environments are found, a choice is presented to user.

 ::

     stevie@caracal:~/demo$ ls -F
     env/ project/ file1 file2 ...
-    stevie@caracal:~/demo$ chenv
+    stevie@caracal:~/demo$ envie
     (env)stevie@caracal:~/demo$

 Assume the following tree exists::